Variational Federated Multi-Task Learning: The VIRTUAL algorithm

 \subsection{The optimization procedure}

 The posterior given in \Cref{eq:posterior} is in general intractable and hence we have to rely on an approximation inference scheme (e.g.\ variational inference, sampling, expectation propagation \cite{bishop2006pattern}).
 Here we propose an expectation propagation ({\tt EP}) like approximation algorithm \cite{minka2001expectation} that has been shown to be effective and to outperform other methods when applied in the continual learning (CL) setting \cite{bui2018partitioned,nguyen2017variational}.
-Let us denote the collection of all the client parameters by $\bm{\phi} = (\bm{\phi}_1,\dots,\bm{\phi}_K)$.
+Let us denote the collection of all client parameters by $\bm{\phi} = (\bm{\phi}_1,\dots,\bm{\phi}_K)$.
 Then we define a \emph{proxy} posterior distribution that factorizes into a server and a client contribution for every client $i$ as

-The fully factorization of both server and client parameters allows us in the following to perform a client update that is independent from other clients, and to perform a server update in the form of an aggregated posterior that preserves the privacy.
+The fully factorization of both server and client parameters allows us to perform a client update that is independent from other clients, and to perform a server update in the form of an aggregated posterior that preserves privacy.

 Given a factorization of this kind, the general {\tt EP} algorithm refines one factor at each step.
 It first computes a refined posterior distribution where the refining factor of the proxy is replaced with the respective factor in the true posterior distribution.
 It then performs the update minimizing the Kullback-Leibler (KL) divergence between the full proxy posterior distribution and the refined posterior.
-The optimization to be performed for our particular Bayesian network and factorization is given by the following. \begin{proposition} Assuming that at step $t$ the factor $i$ is refined, then the proxi pdf $s_i^{(t)}(\bm{\theta})$ and $c^{(t)}_i(\bm{\phi}_i)$ are found minimizing the variational free energy function $\mathcal{L}_i \coloneqq \mathcal{L}(s_i(\bm{\theta}),c_i(\bm{\phi}_i))$, with
+The optimization to be performed for our particular Bayesian network and factorization is given by the following. \begin{proposition} Assuming that at step $t$ the factor $i$ is refined, then the proxy pdf $s_i^{(t)}(\bm{\theta})$ and $c^{(t)}_i(\bm{\phi}_i)$ are found minimizing the variational free energy function $\mathcal{L}_i \coloneqq \mathcal{L}(s_i(\bm{\theta}),c_i(\bm{\phi}_i))$, with